Lucastdeg/WRO-2024-SAPIENS/README.md

 Our solution leverages the capabilities of Arduino's vision system to create a responsive and efficient navigation strategy.
 By combining color detection with obstacle avoidance, our robot can intelligently navigate its environment, making it well-suited for the challenges of the competition.

 This approach not only demonstrates the effectiveness of integrating vision with control systems but also highlights the importance of robust algorithms in achieving reliable performance in dynamic conditions.

-## Mobility
-Explain how we managed the mobility
-Link the chasis and models
-The design for the steer
-Make sure to include the problem we faced with the angle range how it is 80-120 but 90 is stationary
-Also include the speed management the equations used for speed

 ## Code Explanation
 Explaining different modules used and stuff